Handbook of Business Procedures

 D. Software License Agreement (SLA) Processing

 - Departments review the license and confirm that they are able to comply with the business terms of the SLA (e.g., user restrictions, vendor access, intellectual property, and renewal procedures).
 Any anticipated issues should be noted on the Software License Intake Form.
 Forward the completed Software License Intake Form and any Software License Agreement to the Business Contracts Office.

 - The Software License Agreement is reviewed in accordance with a checklist of requirements provided by the UT System Office of General Council.
 Based on the review, a determination is made regarding terms and conditions that must be negotiated with the software provider.

-- The Purchasing Office determines if there are additional reviews/approvals required and makes arrangements to initiate those processes if necessary.
+- The Business Contracts Office determines if there are additional reviews/approvals required and makes arrangements to initiate those processes if necessary.

 - When all requirements have been met and the Software License Agreement terms and conditions are finalized with the software provider, the Software License Agreement is reviewed and signed by the Business Contracts Administrator.

 - The Software License Agreement must be fully executed by both the University and the software manufacturer prior to issuing a purchase order.

 E. Payments for Renewal and Maintenance Fees

-Subsequent invoices for periodic renewals, maintenance fees, and other charges associated with the license are to be paid on a *DEFINE VP2 document using the original SLA as supporting documentation.
+Subsequent invoices for periodic renewals, maintenance fees, and other charges associated with the license are to be paid on a *DEFINE VP2 document using the original Software License Agreement as supporting documentation.
 No additional purchase order or purchasing justification is required.
 If the Licensor requires a signed document for the renewal/maintenance, the document must be reviewed and signed by the Business Contracts Office.
 If there is no approved Software License Agreement associated with the charges, the department issues a purchase order and makes payment on a *DEFINE VP1 document.